Decorated cluster lattices: a natural framework for classical spin liquids and flat bands: Cluster Hamiltonian

 \section{Cluster Hamiltonian}

 Cluster spin systems are defined by Hamiltonians that can be written as a sum over interacting clusters of spins

-where $\bm{\mathcal{C}}_n$ denotes the \emph{constrainer} associated with cluster $n$.
+where $\bm{\mathcal{C}}_{n,X}$ denotes the \emph{constrainer} associated with unit cell $n$ and cluster type $X$.
+For example in the case of the kagome lattice, see Table \ref{tab: 2d cluster systems}, $X$ would stand for up and down triangles, the unit cell being composed of two triangles.
 Each constrainer is a weighted local magnetization built from the spins belonging to the cluster,

-with coefficients $\gamma_i^n$ fixing the relative strength of spin–spin interactions inside the cluster.
-Two spins $i$ and $j$ that both belong to cluster $n$ thus interact with an effective exchange constant $2 \gamma_i^n \gamma_j^n$.
-Note that a spin $i$ interacts with itself among a cluster $n$ to produce an energy term $(\gamma_i^n)^2 |\mathbf{S}_i|^2$, which only amounts to a shift of the energy origin, as spins have a fixed length taken here as unity $|\mathbf{S}_i| = 1$.
-Minimization of Eq.~(\ref{Eq: general cluster H}) enforces the conditions
+with coefficients $\gamma_i^X$ fixing the relative strength of spin–spin interactions inside the cluster.
+We consider translation invariant systems where the coefficients $\gamma_i^X$ are only cluster dependent and repeat over all unit cells.
+Two spins $i$ and $j$ that both belong to cluster $X$ thus interact with an effective exchange constant $2 \gamma_i^X \gamma_j^X$.
+Note that a spin $i$ interacts with itself among a cluster $X$ to produce an energy term $(\gamma_i^X)^2 |\mathbf{S}_i|^2$.
+These additional onsite terms serve as Lagrange constraints enforcing the spin length constraint $|\mathbf{S}_i| = 1$, assuring ground states obtained by minimizing of Eq.~(\ref{Eq: general cluster H}) and fulfilling the conditions